Skip to Content

 Shrimp tacos at Razo's.
 Photo by Hadley Tomicki for L.A.
 TACO.

-To add more textures and flavors, Razo sprinkles these two saucy tacos with golden jalapeno chips that look like fried onions and leave a lingering coat of chile in your mouth.
+To add more texture and flavor, Razo sprinkles these two saucy tacos with golden jalapeno chips that look like fried onions and leave a lingering coat of chile in your mouth.
 On some nights, Razo also makes octopus tacos.

-Across the board, the tacos are great; they are among the very best seafood tacos we’ve had in town.
-At $6 for the shrimp and fish and $8 for lobster, they are much better than many offered at twice those prices by more polished restaurants.
+Across the board, his tacos are great; among the very best seafood tacos we’ve eaten in town.
+At $6 for the shrimp and fish, and $8 for lobster, they are much better than many offered at twice those prices by more polished restaurants.

 Chef Razo Bakhtamian cooking on Burbank Boulevard